-The description of the remainder of the RecipeExecuter actor parameters are outside the scope of this tutorial, and the interested user is referred to the Reflex User Manual for further details (Forchì 2012).
-Any changes that you make in the "Edit parameters" window must be saved in the workflow by clicking the Commit button when you have finished to have them used for processing.
+The description of the remainder of the RecipeExecuter actor parameters are outside the scope of this tutorial, and the interested user is referred to the Reflex User Manual for further details (Forchi 2012).
+Any changes that you make in the "Edit parameters" window must be saved in the workflow by clicking the Commit button when you have finished to take effect.
+If you want to reuse the parameters you have to save the workflow with the saved parameters.